 Education in the Home

-The family home was set apart for something special.
+In ancient Israel family home was set apart for something special.
 The Hebrew word me`at (meh-atґ) (Strong’s 4592) means “little” (Ezekiel 11:16).
 God made the home the “little sanctuary.”
 The home was a house of prayer, worship, and study (all study—academic and spiritual).

 Today’s Christians have it backwards.
 The primary sphere of religious activity should be in the home, not the Church.
 The dinner table was a place to gather, not just for food (Deuteronomy 8:3), but also to study God’s Word, to pray, to praise, and to worship.
 The home was more important than the synagogue.
 The center of all training—religious, academic, and family—was the home.